earezki/earezki.github.io/src/content/ainews/2025-10-24-presentation-the-ideal-micro-frontends-platform.md

 categories: ["AI News", "Software Architecture", "Frontend Development"]
 ---

-## Main Heading: Understanding the Core Concepts of Micro-Frontends
+## The Ideal Micro-Frontends Platform: Understanding the Core Concepts of Micro-Frontends

 Luca Mezzalira's presentation delves into the intricacies of micro-frontends, a crucial architectural approach for scaling frontend applications.
 He emphasizes that micro-frontends are not merely about breaking down a monolithic frontend into smaller pieces; they represent a fundamental shift in how teams organize and deliver user experiences.
 This summary synthesizes the key concepts, benefits, challenges, and best practices associated with implementing a successful micro-frontend architecture.